-Completing 30 days without alcohol is a huge accomplishment.
+Completing 30 days without alcohol is a huge accomplishment and it’s within your reach.
+In 2024, 25% of US adults who regularly drink alcohol completed the Dry January challenge.
 Whether you’re participating in a sobriety challenge like Dry January or Sober September, cutting alcohol out for good, or somewhere in between, there are certain changes you might expect during month one of sobriety.
 Of course, everyone’s experience will be somewhat different.
 But knowledge is power, and to help set expectations, I’ll be sharing some common experiences I’ve seen with my recovery coaching clients, and in my own sobriety journey.

 It’s also vital to consult a medical professional before you stop drinking.
 Alcohol withdrawal is a serious medical concern, and you should make a plan with your physician to ensure that you can start cutting back safely.